 On 5 December 1996, 94.5 CHET-FM—the town’s first radio station—went on-air.
 Since then the station has expanded with a repeater tower in Dawson Creek at 104.1 and is now known collectively as Peace FM.
 Its programming uses a series of specialty programs such as metal, gospel, hard rock, and dance.

-Chetwynd’s community television station, CHET-TV channel 12, began broadcasting on 8 March 2000, in a ceremony attended by Governor General Adrienne Clarkson.
+Chetwynd’s community television station, CHET-DT channel 28.1, began broadcasting on 8 March 2000, in a ceremony attended by Governor General Adrienne Clarkson.

 |FM Radio Guide|